-Write to the City Council, Mayor and Zoo
+Write to City and County Councils and Zoo

 Sanctuary is the humane choice that is a win for everyone: The Zoo saves the cost of the most expensive animals to keep and become leaders in compassion, children will learn a valuable lesson in science, the City government and citizens can be proud of their humane leadership and most of all, Bamboo, Chai and Watoto will have the best quality of life available.